catatonicTrepidation/ShapeshifterHtml/README.md

 # ShapeshifterHtml
-Attempt to create a good machine learning search algorithm to solve Neopet's Shapeshifter Game.
+Attempt to create a good search algorithm to solve Neopet's Shapeshifter Game.

 The goal is to use all the rotation pieces to make the entire board the goal picture.